submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

     metav1.ObjectMeta `json:"metadata,omitempty"`

     // Spec is the specification of desired behavior of ClusterGlobalEgressIP object.
-    Spec               ClusterEgressIPSpec `json:"spec"`
+    Spec               ClusterGlobalEgressIPSpec `json:"spec"`

-    // Observed status of NamespaceGlobalEgressIP.
+    // Observed status of ClusterGlobalEgressIP.
 Its a read-only field.
     // +optional
     Status             EgressIPStatus `json:"status,omitempty"`
 }

-type ClusterEgressIPSpec struct {
+type ClusterGlobalEgressIPSpec struct {
     // The number of globalIP's requested.
 Globalnet Controller will allocate the requested
     // number of contiguous GlobalIPs for this ClusterGlobalEgressIP object.
-    // If unspecified, NumGlobalIPs defaults to 1.
+    // If unspecified, NumGlobalIPs defaults to 1 and max allowed is restricted to 10.
     // +optional
     NumGlobalIPs  int     'json:"numGlobalIPs",omitempty"`

-    // Selects the pods whose label match the definition.
-This is an optional field and
-    // in case it is not set, it results in all the Pods selected from all Namespaces.
-    // +optional
-    PodSelector metav1.LabelSelector `json:"podSelector,omitempty"`
 }

-type NamespaceGlobalEgressIP struct {
+type GlobalEgressIP struct {
     metav1.TypeMeta   `json:",inline"`
     metav1.ObjectMeta `json:"metadata,omitempty"`

-    // Spec is the specification of desired behavior of NamespaceGlobalEgressIP object.
+    // Spec is the specification of desired behavior of GlobalEgressIP object.
-    Spec               NamespaceEgressIPSpec `json:"spec"`
+    Spec               GlobalEgressIPSpec `json:"spec"`

-    // Observed status of NamespaceGlobalEgressIP.
+    // Observed status of GlobalEgressIP.
 Its a read-only field.
     // +optional
     Status             EgressIPStatus `json:"status,omitempty"`
 }

-type NamespaceEgressIPSpec struct {
+type GlobalEgressIPSpec struct {
     // The number of globalIP's requested.
 Globalnet Controller will allocate the requested
-    // number of contiguous GlobalIPs for this NamespaceGlobalEgressIP object.
+    // number of contiguous GlobalIPs for this GlobalEgressIP object.
-    // If unspecified, NumGlobalIPs defaults to 1.
+    // If unspecified, NumGlobalIPs defaults to 1 and max allowed is restricted to 10.
     // +optional
     NumGlobalIPs  int     'json:"numGlobalIPs",omitempty"`